Uberspace/lab/source/guide_php-fusion.rst

 Installation
 ============

-First get the PHP-Fusion source code from Sourceforge <https://sourceforge.net/projects/php-fusion/files/latest/download>_:
+First get the PHP-Fusion source code from Sourceforge_:

 ::